-Petti Lambatra Review
+Petti Lambatra Malayalam Movie

 The initial shots of "Pettilambattra" are truly intriguing and interesting.
 The scene of chasing a vagabond woman and the way it has been conceived swiftly raise your hopes for a surprise from another debutant director, Syam Lenin.
 Going ahead, Syam proves that he's following the banal storyline of loitering youths, who occasionally go for odd jobs.
 The filmmaker, who has also penned the script, opts for a rustic milieu by subsiding the aggression on screen but keeping it in the expressions of the protagonists.